foundersandcoders/old-playbook/mvps.md

 ### On completion of four projects

-After an MVP project is completed, students may continue with any follow-up work for the client at their own discretion.
+Graduate developers can continue to work on MVP projects, as they become available.
+We recommend two-person teams working for up to a week on a project, making MVPs a viable means of earning a modest living.

-They may also pick up further MVP projects, if any are available.
+We also encourage graduates to continue with any follow-up work for the client after the completion of an MVP.